okiandrew/analyze-this/index.md

 The first mystery is [Corporate Strategies to Reduce Single Occupancy Vehicle Trips](mystery1.html)

+The second mystery is [Repurposing Travel Lanes for Multimodal Projects](mystery2.html)

-**Stay tuned, the second mystery will be unveiled on Mystery Monday, December 14th!**
+**Stay tuned, the third and final mystery will be unveiled on Mystery Monday, December 21th!**

 [Add to your TRB Program](https://annualmeeting.mytrb.org/interactiveprogram/Details/2472)